haskell-game/brainstorming/underlying-libs.md

 * Pros
   + simple
   + quite portable (apart from the GHCi on OS X issue)
-  + opening a 3+ OpenGL context is trivial
   + zlib/libpng license

 * Cons